 13. We also currently spend more on interest than on the Departments of Education, Labor, Housing and Urban Development, and Transportation combined.

-14. Interest on the debt will reach about 12% of government spending by 2027 and will continue rising, crowding out critical investments like education, infrastructure, and basic research.
+14. Interest on the debt will reach 13% of government spending by 2028 and will continue rising, crowding out critical investments like education, infrastructure, and basic research.

 15. Our tax code’s wide array of deductions, exemptions, and loopholes – known as tax expenditures, or spending through the tax code – represented over $1.5 trillion in lost revenue for the Treasury last year alone.